Bhavya2396/ipl-market/DEVELOPMENT_LOG.md

 - Deployed on Vercel
 - Using shadcn/ui for components
 - Testing with Jest and Cypress
 - TypeScript for type safety
+- Google OAuth for authentication
+- No wallet integration required